 - What are the advantages of OSS over local storage solutions?

-OSS allows developers to make full use of the economy of scale of Alibaba Cloud at minimal cost without having to make additional investments or affecting performance.
-Developers can focus on their own innovations without having to worry about the performance bottlenecks and security risks that come with increasing business scales.
+OSS allows developers to make full use of the economy of scale of Alibaba Cloud at minimal cost without additional investments or affecting performance.
+Developers can focus on their own innovations without performance bottlenecks and security risks that come with increasing business scales.
 OSS is cost-effective and easy to use.

 - What is the upper limit of the data volume that OSS can support?

-OSS does not impose limits on the total storage capacity of OSS and the capacity of a bucket.
+OSS does not impose limits on the total storage capacity and the capacity of a bucket.
 You can use the OSS console to upload an object up to 5 GB in size.
 To upload an object larger than 5 GB in size, use multipart upload, resumable upload, ossbrowser, or ossutil.
-For more information, see Multipart upload and resumable upload, ossbrowser quick start, and ossutil overview.
+For more information, see Multipart upload and resumable upload, Quick start, and Overview.

 - What storage classes does OSS provide?

-The storage class of an object.
 OSS provides the following storage classes to cover a variety of data storage scenarios from hot data to cold data: Standard, IA, Archive, and Cold Archive.
 OSS Standard storage provides high-reliability, high-availability, and high-performance object storage services that can support frequent data access.
-OSS IA storage is suitable for storing long-lived but less frequently accessed data (an average of once or twice per month).
-IA storage offers a storage unit price that is lower than Standard storage.
-OSS Archive storage is suitable for long-term storage (at least six months) of infrequently accessed data.
-OSS Cold Archive storage is suitable for storing extremely cold data over an ultra-long period of time.
-For more information, see Introduction to storage classes.
+OSS IA storage is suitable to store infrequently accessed data (an average of once or twice per month) that require long-term storage (at least six months).
+In addition, IA storage offers a lower storage unit price than Standard storage.
+OSS Cold Archive storage is suitable for storing cold data over a long period of time.
+For more information about the storage classes, see Overview.

 - Will Alibaba Cloud use the data that I store in OSS?

 Alibaba Cloud does not use or release any of your data without authorization.
 Alibaba Cloud only processes user data based on your service requirements or requirements of laws and regulations.
-For more information, see Service terms.
+Please refer to the Service terms for details.

-- Does Alibaba Cloud use OSS to store their own data?
+- Does Alibaba Cloud use OSS to store its data?